GreenNinjaBoy/forge-focus-PP5-frontend/README.md

 - Lucide React: Beautiful & consistent icon toolkit made by the community
 - Prop Types: Runtime type checking for React props

-# Technologies and Tools Used
+## Technologies and Tools Used

 - React: A JavaScript library for building user interfaces
 - Vite: Next generation frontend tooling
 - Node.js: JavaScript runtime built on Chrome's V8 JavaScript engine

-# Validation and Testing
+## Validation and Testing

+- React Testing Library: Simple and complete testing utilities for React
+- Jest DOM: Custom Jest matchers to test the state of the DOM
+- User Event: Library for simulating user events for testing

+## Deployment

+- Serve: Static file serving and directory listing
+- Heroku: Cloud platform for deploying and running modern apps

-# Bugs/fixes
+## Bugs/fixes

 The bugs below were identified during the development of The Forge Focus application.
 For ease of reading I have attempted to split the bugs into their associated features.